MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 - [Pepperoni](http://getpepperoni.com/)

   > [!NOTE]
-  > If you've developed a React Native app using CodePush, that is open-source, let us know.
+  > If you've developed a React Native app using CodePush, that's open-source, let us know.
 We would love to add it to this list!*

 ## Continuous Integration / Delivery